Why Technology Will Be Important for Kids

 Many existing career pathways will disappear due to automation, and as much as 85% of the jobs that our children will one day work in don't even exist yet (Tencer, 2017).
 Even the most entry-level jobs of the future will require a symbiosis between man and machine.

 Going From Interactive Gaming to Engineering and Design

 What better way to introduce children to a love of design than with interactive games like Minecraft?
-When introducing children to these types of games, it can foster a love for design and engineering in very much the same way that play with traditional construction toys have done in the past.
-In its most basic form, interactive computer games are really just a modern manifestation of traditional game play with physical toys.
+Introducing children to these types of games can foster a love for design and engineering in very much the same way that playing with traditional construction toys has done in the past.
+In their most basic form, interactive computer games are really just a modern manifestation of traditional gameplay with physical toys.

 If our children are not exposed to technology, how will they be able to cope with a future that depends on it?
 The rate of technological change is so rapid that learning and understanding how to use technology will only become more challenging in the future in unless you are exposed to it at a young age.
 Of course, I'm not advocating that children spend more time in front of screen just "vegging out" (as my father used to say).
 However, I do believe that it is our job as parents to monitor children's use of technology, to limit it when necessary, and to encourage them to play with games that can have a positive impact on their life and future.

 Anderson, Jenny.
 Quartz.
 "A Study of Kids' Screen Time Explains the Vicious Cycle That Makes Parents Unable to Say No." August 1, 2017. <https://qz.com/1042581/a-study-of-kids-screen-time-explains-the-vicious-cycle-that-makes-parents-unable-to-say-no/>